sorieux/sorieux/README.md

 While my day-to-day involves steering intricate data projects, I cherish every opportunity to dive deep into coding.
 Python is my go-to these days, but I occasionally dabble in frontend and Java as well.

-Should you wish to discuss, collaborate, or simply chat, please DM me on [LinkedIn](https://www.linkedin.com/in/stephane-orieux/) 📬
+If you want to chat or collaborate, the best way to reach me is to DM me on [LinkedIn](https://www.linkedin.com/in/stephane-orieux/) 📬

 <!--